IBM/fabric-contract-attribute-based-access-control/README.md

 end to end visibility.
 Lastly, a regulator has access to all orders in the system to ensure correct practices are followed.

-When the reader has completed this code pattern, they will understand:

-- User Identity Management using [Hyperledger Fabric node.js SDK CA Client (FabricCAServices)](https://hyperledger.github.io/fabric-sdk-node/release-1.4/index.html)
-- Attribute Based Access Control

-- How to customize queries

-- How to bring together a Hyperledger Fabric network, Fabric Client for user management and a front end UI (Angular)

 **Audience level : Intermediate Developers**

 ### Permissioned blockchains - enabling transparancy and confidentiality